The Definition:

 In order to professionally move through a challenge, a school needs to have both Collection Development and Challenged Materials policies and procedures in place.
 Collection Development policies are necessary to determine how instructional, informational, and recreational materials are selected for use in the school and who is ultimately responsible for their selection.
 Challenged Materials policies and procedures provide step by step guidance and protection of school staff.
 Both Collection Development and Challenged Materials policies and procedures should be formally adopted by the school board and should be scheduled for periodic review every three years.

 Although the Collection Development and Challenged Materials policies and procedures are in place at her school, the policies are scheduled for a review this year.
-As part of the review process, the School Library Media Specialist obtained the Collection Development and Challenged Materials policies and procedures from three different schools: Henniker Community School (K-8), North Hampton School (PK-8), and Winnacunnet High School (See Appendix).
-The Collection Development and Challenged Materials policies and procedures outlined below are an amalgamation of these district’s policies and procedures.
+As part of the review process, the School Library Media Specialist obtained the Collection Development and Challenged Materials policies and procedures from three different schools:

 Collection Development Policies:

 …should promote intellectual freedom through a recognition of the value of information in a variety of formats.
 Materials should reflect the cultural diversity and pluralistic nature of contemporary American society.
-The policy should include the American Library Association’s Library Bill of Rights and other appropriate intellectual freedom statements from professional associations such as the Association for Educational Communications and Technology, International Reading Association, National Council of Teachers of English, and the National Council for the Social Studies.
-(Hopkins)
+The policy should include the American Library Association’s Library Bill of Rights and other appropriate intellectual freedom statements from professional associations such as the Association for Educational Communications and Technology, International Reading Association, National Council of Teachers of English, and the National Council for the Social Studies. (

 It is part of the Library Media Specialist’s job to select materials and literature appropriate for the curricular needs of the school including the instructional, informational and recreational reading needs of the students.
 The School Library Media Specialist selects materials that are highly regarded, but may not be appropriate for every child or every family.
 Obviously in a prekindergarten through grade eight school, there are going to be a wide range of books and other materials with a range of content and messages.
 Traditionally, picture books are written for children up to age eight, but that thinking has changed over the past decade.
 Currently, picture books are published for tweens, teens and even adults as the intended audience.
 Therefore, although The Amazing Bone is shelved in the “Everybody” or picture book collection, it may be more appropriate for elementary grade readers rather than for the youngest students in the school.